Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 ## 2.2 Storytelling

-## 2.2.1 Storytelling Overview
+### 2.2.1 Storytelling Overview

 A story contains a series of information that makes up narrative.
-A commonly seen story generally works like this: a character encounters some problem before he can reach his goal.
+In history, various defination are set for story.
+"Narratives are stories", through storytelling, one can understand his own life better(Shankar et al,2001).
+Stories create the experience that fulfill the listener's desier of searching for emotions(Fournier, 1998).
+Another commonly seen story structure generally works like this: a character encounters some problem before he can reach his goal.
 At the moment of despair, a guide appears with a thorough plan, encourage him to take action, and finally help him get through multiple failures and achieved success(Miller, 2017).

 Some insist the length of story should be limited to one message per story.

 The voice of the public support the importance of storytelling.
 In a 2017 report, storytelling was rated the most effective marketing tactics among 62% of B2B marketers.
 The number of B2C storytelling supporter was even higher (The Science of Storytelling (Infographic), 2017).
 It is said that people are 22 times more likely to memorize a fact when they are presented in the form of a story (Ochs and Capps, 2009).
 Science backup the crucial role of storytelling - the human brain is hardwired for stories.
-Zak's research (2013) discovered story will increase the release of neurochemical oxytocin, the so-called "love hormone".
-As a result, the listener to the story will perform a higher level of empathy and connection to a brand.
+Zak's research (2013) discovered story will increase the release of neurochemical oxytocin, the so-called "love hormone" and dopamine which contribute a long-lasting and more accurate memory.
+Besides, human tend to mirror their experience to the speaker's.
+Hence, after listenting to the story, the customer will perform a higher level of empathy and connection to a brand.

+> Shankar, A., Elliott, R., & Goulding, C., 2001.
+Understanding consumption: Contributions from a narrative perspective.
+Journal of marketing Management, 17(3-4), pp. 429-453.

+> Fournier, S., 1998.
+Consumers and their brands: Developing relationship theory in consumer research.
+Journal of consumer research, 24(4), 343-373.

 > OneSpot.
 2016.
 The Science Of Storytelling (Infographic). [online] Available at: <https://www.onespot.com/resources/the-science-of-storytelling-infographic/> [Accessed 21 June 2020].